Skip to Content

 • Switch products occasionally – Rotating between a couple different fabric softener brands can help avoid excessive buildup issues from fragrances, conditioners, and anti-static ingredients.

-See also 8 Ways to Get Slime Out of Clothes (Step by Step Guide)
+See also 3 Steps to Get Fiberglass Out of Clothes

 How To Remove Fabric Softener Stains